How much tax does a Premier League footballer pay?

 Quick disclaimer

-Before we get started, we must mention that the salaries referenced throughout this piece are based on information that is widely available on the internet.
+Before we get started, it's important to note that the salaries we'll reference in this piece are based on information widely available online.
+In reality, these may vary.

 How much tax do people pay?

-To help understand how much tax a footballer would pay, it is helpful to first look at how UK-based employees are taxed.
+To understand how much tax a footballer would pay, it's first helpful to at how UK-based employees are taxed.

 The amount of tax someone pays will vary depending on how much they earn.
-This amount is also affected by the tax code belonging to an individual.
+This amount is also affected by the tax code belonging to that individual.

 Tax codes indicate how much of a person’s salary is free of tax.
 The most common tax code in the UK is 1257L.
 Someone with this tax code would receive £12,579 for their Personal Allowance.
 This means that the first £12,579 they earn would be completely tax-free and, consequently, would only pay tax on money above this amount.